Street harassment public spaces protection order (PSPO)

 Penalty

-Any person who fails without reasonable excuse to comply with any of the requirements or prohibitions at Articles 4 (i), (ii), (iii), (iv) and (v) in this Order shall be liable on summary conviction to a fine not exceeding level 3 (currently £1,000) on the standard scale.
+Any person who fails without reasonable excuse to comply with any of the requirements in this Order shall be liable on summary conviction to a fine not exceeding level 3 (currently £1,000) on the standard scale.

 Fixed Penalty

-Police Officers, Police Community Support Officers, the council’s Law Enforcement Officers and other authorised personnel can issue Fixed Penalty Notices (FPNs) to people who break these rules.
+Police Officers, Police community Support Officers, the council's Law Enforcement Officers and other authorised personnel can issue Fixed Penalty Notices (FPN) to people who fail to comply with any of the requirements in this order.
 A person committing an offence will have 14 days to pay the fixed penalty of £100 (or £60 if paid within 7 days), failing which they may be prosecuted.

 Appeals